-Using technology to gain more information and understanding of the village development planning process, women worked together to become more involved in local decision-making and to ensure that village resources were being invested in women's rights and needs — particularly related to the region's extremely high maternal and infant mortality rates.
-Communities and officials alike identified high-risk pregnancy as a key local health concern that required more attention and investment.
+Women and girls used technology to gain information and understand the village development planning process.
+They worked together to become more involved in local decision-making and ensure that village resources were invested in women's rights and needs — particularly related to the region's extremely high maternal and infant mortality rates.
+Communities and officials alike identified high-risk pregnancy as a critical local health concern that required more attention and investment.

 See our resources section to learn more about the project's progress and impact.

 This project was undertaken with the financial support of the Government of Canada, provided through Global Affairs Canada, and the generous Canadian public.

 Our resources and publications are available in accessible formats.